Last update: 27 April 2021

 It is compulsory to wear a medical face mask (surgical mask) or FFP2 mask at LMU, not only when entering and leaving any lecture halls and conference rooms but also in all areas of LMU buildings where people meet or come into contact with others.
 This applies in particular to corridors, stairways, elevators and toilets.
 At the same time, masks are obligatory at face-to-face classes - also for lecturers - even at one’s desk.
 Excepted from this are exams.

-For teaching and examination events, a minimum area of 10 square meters must be available for each person in the room.
-Rooms with technical ventilation are exempt from this requirement.
+For teaching and examination events, a minimum area of 10 sqm must be available for each person in the room.
+If this is not possible, equivalent protection of persons must be ensured by suitable ventilation measures.

 In case of such exceptions, the mandatory guidelines for infection control ("Rahmenhygienekonzept Universitäten" - available in German only) agreed upon between the Bavarian universities, the Bavarian State Ministry for Science and the Arts, and the Bavarian State Ministry for Health, as well as the regulations on infection control for practical courses (e.g. laboratory work) provided by LMU must be observed for all face-to-face classes at the LMU.
 The approval of face-to-face events in terms of the exceptions mentioned above is still granted by the respective faculty.